Spektrum DX7 Programming Notes

 2. Set the servo travel for 'Gear' to zero/zero.

-STEP 4: Set up the Flap system
+STEP 4: Configure Flap system

 The DX-7 provides a choice of activation method for flaps.
-The 'System' option will suit most pilots.
+The 'System' option will suit most sailplane pilots.
 It provides a choice of three flap presets, selectable via the flight-mode switch.

 1. Enter the SYSTEM->INPUT SELECT menu.